ibanezjuan/blog/_posts/2024-01-29-Customize-Wireshark-for-802dot11.md

 * **wlan.fc.type == 1**
 * **wlan.fc.type == 2**

+For access to this configuration, you go to **View/Coloring Rules**

 ![_config.yml]({{ site.baseurl }}/images/2024/B2coloringrules.png)

 When you apply the rules, that view as follows